erikphansen/olc-marketing/content/blog/2025-01-12_directory-vs-community-members/index.md

 +++
-title = 'The Directory vs Memberships' date = '2025-01-12'
+title = 'The Directory vs Community Members' date = '2025-01-12' slug = 'directory-vs-community-members'
-slug = 'directory-vs-memberships'
 author = "Erik Hansen"
 +++

 A user just asked me to clarify who gets Announcements notifications via email.
-The short answer is: all of the homeowners and admins (and optionally renters) listed in Memberships page.
+The short answer is: all of the homeowners and admins (and optionally renters) listed on the Community Members page.

-But at the core of the question was some understandable confusion about the difference between the Directory and the Memberships page.
+But at the core of the question was some understandable confusion about the difference between the Directory and the Community Members page.
 I'll try to break it down.

-## Memberships
+## Community Members

-Admins have access to the Memberships page.
+Admins have access to the Community Members page.
 It can be found under Settings in the main menu.
-Memberships can be thought of as _the source of truth._ The Memberships pages lists _all of the people who have access to your community._ For every member it shows which home (or homes) they own (or rent).
+Community Members can be thought of as _the source of truth._ The Community Members pages lists _all of the people who have access to your community._ For every member it shows which home (or homes) they own (or rent).
 The email address by each person's name is the one that person uses to sign into Our Little Community.
 It's the email address where they receive Our Little Community notifications.
-Memberships also highlights where you can see who the admins are and manage who those admins are.
+Community Members also highlights who the admins are and allows you to give and revoke admin privileges.
 If you want to remove someone from your community so they can no longer sign in (maybe they moved out?), you can do that here.
 If you want to add and invite a new community member, you can do that here as well.

 ## The Directory